Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are All Plants Toxic to Cats?

-Not all plants are toxic to cats.
-However, what may not be toxic to your cat may be toxic to another pet and vice versa, so always do your research on the plants around your house before allowing your pets to play around them.
+Not all plants are toxic to cats, but what may not be toxic to your cat may be toxic to another pet and vice versa, so always research the plants around your house before allowing your pets to play around them.

-Some plants may not be toxic enough to kill your cat if ingested but may still cause a reaction in them.
-Some reactions may cause allergic symptoms in your cat, such as excessive licking and scratching due to itchy skin, while other plants may be toxic enough to cause organ failure.
+Some plants may not be toxic enough to kill your cat if ingested, but they can still cause a reaction.
+They can cause allergic reactions in your cat, such as excessive licking and scratching due to itchy skin, while others may be toxic enough to cause organ failure.

-The amount of plant your cat ate can play a role in the severity of their symptoms.
-Often, they’ll have had to have eaten a large amount of the plant for it to be life-threatening to your cat.
+The amount of plants your cat eats can affect the severity of their signs.
+Often, they’ll have had to have eaten a large portion for it to be life-threatening.
 Unfortunately, some plants are so toxic that even a bite can send them to the emergency room.

 Some toxic plants may not be poisonous throughout their structure.
-Sometimes it may just be the bulbs that contain high levels of poison, while other times, all parts of the plant can be dangerous.
-If your cat does eat a poisonous plant, check which part of the plant they chewed on and inform your vet, as it’ll help them better treat your cat.
+Sometimes, it may just be the bulbs that contain high levels of poison, while other times, all parts of the plant can be dangerous.
+If your cat eats a poisonous plant, check which part of the plant they chewed on and inform your vet; it will help them determine which treatment to use.

 Ranunculus